Why do I play 7 string bass

 *Extended Note Range

 Combining the low B0 of a 5-string, the high C3 of a 6-string, and the additional high F3 of a 7-string gives you massive tonal real estate.
-You don’t need to switch instruments to access different registers, it’s all there.

-The 7-string can play the role of a traditional bass a melodic solo instrument, or a harmony support.
+The 7-string can play the role of a traditional bass, a melodic solo instrument, or a harmony support.
 It's a true workhorse across genres and settings.

 Expanded Technique PossibilitiesTapping of basslines and melodies.Rich chord voicings.Advanced harmonic layering.Unique phrasing not possible on standard basses.Composition & Arrangement Power